TRAVELING IN BRAZIL

 The economic importance of Brazil

-With its 190 million people, Brazil is the 15th largest world economy.
+With its 210 million people, Brazil is the 15th largest world economy.
 About half of South American territory and economic production is Brazilian.
-Brazil is undoubtedly the South America dominant country - a politically stable country, with ancient friendly relations with all western countries.
+Brazil is, undoubtedly, South America's dominant country - a politically stable country, with friendly relations with all western countries.

 Sao Paulo is a sophisticated business centre.
 Most of the industrial, commercial and entrepreneurial heart of Brazil is located in Sao Paulo.
 But Rio de Janeiro, Brasilia and Belo Horizonte are also important business references.

-Rio de Janeiro is important in service sectors and as headquarter of many Brazilian state companies, as well as headquarter of oil and major institutions, and big private corporations.
-Brasilia is important as the government and embassies seat; and Belo Horizonte as a major mining and industrial center.
+Rio de Janeiro is important in service sectors and as a headquarter of many Brazilian state companies, as well as a headquarter for oil and major institutions and big private corporations.
+Brasilia is important as the government and embassies seat and Belo Horizonte as a major mining and industrial center.

 These four cities are closely connected through a shuttle service.
 There are constant flights (every 15 minutes during rush hours) between Sao Paulo and Rio, from downtown airports.